-I have a particular interest in the cognitive psychology of human decision-making and its impact on clinical reasoning and patient harm.
-Improving our understanding of the role of pitfalls in clinical judgment and how these pitfalls systematically and predictably fail diagnosticians is a critical component to improving patient safety.
+I have a particular interest in the cognitive psychology of human decision-making and its impact on diagnostic reasoning and patient harm.
+Improving our understanding of the role that systematic errors play in decision-making is a critical component to improving patient safety.
 Patient safety starts with the right diagnosis.

 My personal time is spent snowboarding, hiking, road and mountain biking.
 I also enjoy spending time with my kids and tending to my koi pond.